WildCodeSchool/11-21-noBugNovember-P3-bt-Front/README.md

 Follow the progress of the projects.

-Get a global overview of your main figures for monitoring the company
+Get a global overview of your main figures for monitoring the company.

 ## Demo 👀 :